zeldaret/oot/README.md

 #### 4. Setup and Build the ROM

-Once inside the container, you can follow steps 5 and 6 of the Linux instructions to setup and build the ROM, or run any other command you need.
+Once inside the container, you can follow steps 4 and 5 of the Linux instructions to setup and build the ROM, or run any other command you need.

 ## Contributing